josejc/life/README.md

 For evaluation in next time(tick) the world of cells have to [2], for iterate between and grow the simulation.

+--
+The constant H is for history of save the different steps in the simulation (now use H=3)

+When [0]=[1] the system is static and stop the simulation When [0]=[2] the system is oscyllatos with t=2 and stop the simulation

+--

+Different programs for the same:

+* life0: Implementation in Go with in mind C programming
+* life1: Implementation with data structures of Go (Slices of cells and matrix a map of cells)
+* life2: Implmentation a concurrent version with Go routines and channels
+* life3: Implementation with graphics (first study another programs/games for what graphic library use)

+--

 ## Graphic library?
 SDL, GL or another basic for create animation

 First, install the libraries ;) in the SDL case